-In fiscal 2016, the Company implemented a series of initiatives designed to better position several of our businesses for the future.
-The short-term effects of some of these initiatives have not yet produced the results that are expected.
-In response, the Compensation Committee reduced our CEO's target compensation for fiscal 2017 by 34% or \$6 million.
-In addition, due to performance in fiscal 2017, the Compensation Committee took further action to decrease CEO pay from the reduced target:
+We are committed to aligning our executive compensation with our Company's performance.
+Over the last several years, the Company implemented a series of initiatives designed to better position several of our businesses for the future.
+The short-term effects of some of these initiatives have not produced the results that are expected.
+In response, the Compensation Committee reduced our CEO's target and actual compensation each year since 2016.
+These actions by the Compensation Committee (summarized below), resulted in CEO compensation that decreased 83% from fiscal 2015 to fiscal 2018 while total shareholder return decreased 66% during this same period.